kenatiod/MUT/Understanding Machine Understanding.md

 ### 2.3 -- Searle's Chinese Room Thought Experiment

 One of the most influential critiques of the idea that machines can genuinely understand language and think is John Searle's Chinese Room thought experiment, first presented in his 1980 paper "Minds, Brains, and Programs" (Searle, 1980).
-The Chinese Room has generated extensive debate and discussion in the fields of philosophy of mind, cognitive science, and artificial intelligence, with Searle further elaborating on the argument in subsequent works (Searle, 1984, 1990, 1992).
+The Chinese Room has generated extensive debate and discussion in the fields of philosophy of mind, cognitive science, and Artificial Intelligence, with Searle further elaborating on the argument in subsequent works (Searle, 1984, 1990, 1992).

 #### 2.3.1 -- The Thought Experiment